 Ayurveda and modernization

-Ayurveda is the ancient medical science that originated from the roots of India.
+Ayurveda is an ancient medical science that originated from the roots of India.
 According to the ayurvedic perspective, the definition of the physical entity (human body) differs from the modernized version.

 The holistic natural healing system of Ayurveda is the one thing that remained constant all these years.
 From the dawn of civilization to the dawn of the 22nd century, the fundamental principles and values of Ayurveda remained the same.
 In simple words, the world of Ayurveda did not change even upon entering modernization.
 However, the fact is clear that Ayurveda has acquired expertise in treating any issue linked with human anatomy.

-When we talk about the human body, Ayurveda states that the human body is an amalgamation of three fundamental factors – Doshas, Dhatus and Malas; three of these play a crucial role in the functioning and behaviour of the human body.
-Referring to doshas, they are three in number ( Tridoshas- Vata, pitta and Kapha) and are considered universal principles.
-Dhatus are seven (Saptadhatu- the seven building blocks of the human body), and malas are three (the body’s waste products).
+When we talk about the human body, Ayurveda states that the human body is an amalgamation of three fundamental factors – Doshas, Dhatus, and Malas; three of these play a crucial role in the functioning and behavior of the human body.
+Referring to doshas, they are three in number ( Tridoshas- Vata, pitta, and Kapha) and are considered universal principles.
+Dhatus are seven (Saptadhatu- the seven building blocks of the human body), and males are three (the body’s waste products).

 However, significant organs like kidneys are the pillars that handle significant bodily functions.
 The Ayurvedic view sees kidneys as the whole balance of the human body.